SharifAmit/RVGAN/README.md

 https://arxiv.org/pdf/2101.00535v2.pdf
 ```

-# Citation
+# Citation ( Please wait for the proceedings to cite the article)
 ```
-@inproceedings{kamran2021rv,
+@article{kamran2021rv,
-  title={RV-GAN: Segmenting Retinal Vascular Structure in Fundus Photographs using a Novel Multi-scale Generative Adversarial Network}, author={Kamran, Sharif Amit and Hossain, Khondker Fariha and Tavakkoli, Alireza and Zuckerbrod, Stewart Lee and Sanders, Kenton M and Baker, Salah A}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision Workshops (ICCVW)}, year={2021}, publisher = {IEEE},
+  title={RV-GAN: Segmenting retinal vascular structure in fundus photographs using a novel multi-scale generative adversarial network}, author={Kamran, Sharif Amit and Hossain, Khondker Fariha and Tavakkoli, Alireza and Zuckerbrod, SL and Sanders, KM and Baker, Salah A}, journal={arXiv preprint arXiv:2101.00535}, year={2021}
 }
 ```